turbot/steampipe-plugin-kubernetes/docs/tables/kubernetes_role.md

 select
   name,
   namespace,
-  rules
+  rules,
+  path
 from
   kubernetes_role
 where
-  manifest_file_path is not null order by name;
+  path is not null
+order by
+  name;
 ```